11 - Translation

 Translation initiation is more complex in eukaryotes than in prokaryotes.
 Key differences between eukaryotic and prokaryotic translation initiation include (see figure 11.11):

 - More initiation factor proteins are involved.
 These initiation factor proteins are called eukaryotic initiation factors (eIFs).

 - The initiator tRNA is eukaryotes is tRNAmet.
 This initiator tRNA is charged with the amino acid methionine.

 - There is no Shine-Dalgarno sequence in a eukaryotic mature mRNA.
 Instead, eukaryotic mature mRNAs contain a 7-methylguanosine (7-mG) cap and a Kozak sequence within the 5’-UTR.

 The process of translation initiation in eukaryotes is as follows:

-- eIF2 binds to tRNAmet and guides it to the 40S ribosomal subunit. eIF2 cleaves GTP to accomplish this function.
+1. The eIF2 protein binds to tRNAmet and guides it to the 40S ribosomal subunit. eIF2 cleaves GTP to deliver tRNAmet to the 40S ribosomal subunit.